sandeepkumar17/td-dev.to/blog-posts/dotnet-6-clean-architecture/dotnet-6-clean-architecture.md

 **Advantages of clean architecture:**
 -	Frameworks Independent - The architecture does not depend on the existence of some library of feature-laden software.
 This allows you to use such frameworks as tools.
 -	UI Independent - It is loosely coupled with the UI layer.
-So, you can change UI without changing the core business.
+So, you can change the UI without changing the core business.
 -	Independent of Database - You can swap out SQL Server or Oracle, for Mongo, Bigtable, CouchDB, or something else.
 Your business rules are not bound to the database.
--	Highly maintainable - It is following the separation of concern.
+-	Highly maintainable - It follows the separation of concern.
 -	Highly Testable - Apps built using this approach, especially the core domain model and its business rules, are extremely testable.

-So now got an understanding of clean architecture.
+So now we have an understanding of clean architecture.
 Before starting the sample API let us briefly review the Dapper.

 ## Dapper explained:
 -	Dapper is a simple Object Mapper or a Micro-ORM responsible for mapping between database and programming language.